luceCoding/Programming-Interview-Questions-in-Python/real_interview_questions/Google/compute_string.md

+# QUESTION
+Given a string containing numbers and operators (+ and \*), calculate the result.
+The string can contain brackets (\[ and \]) which means you must perform that operation before adding any other operators to it.

+For example, '1+2-\[3-4\]' results in 4.

 # SOLUTION (Run: O(n), Space: O(n), N = number of characters in string)
 This was one given during an onsite interview at google.
 I did this question with recursion which I believe was a mistake.
 Before the interview, he said he was testing my ability to write in Python, but the recursion method wasn't a good way to show that.
 Now this solution is the dirty way to do, there is a cleaner pythonic method to this down below.

 Overall, this is a medium question, as long as you can see that stacks need to be used in one way or the other, the question is fairly straight forward.
+By using two stacks, one to keep the numbers and one to keep the operators in, we can easily retrieve the past calculated answers and perform operations on them.

 ```
 def calculate_string(input):